-Spring Celebrities Crimson Hollyhock is an herbaceous perennial with an upright spreading habit of growth.
+Spring Celebrities Pink Hollyhock is an herbaceous perennial with a rigidly upright and towering form.
 Its relatively coarse texture can be used to stand it apart from other garden plants with finer foliage.

 This is a high maintenance plant that will require regular care and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It is a good choice for attracting hummingbirds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
-Gardeners should be aware of the following characteristic(s) that may warrant special consideration;
+Gardeners should be aware of the following characteristic(s) that may warrant special consideration: